BAAI-DCAI/DataOptim/README.md

 - HuggingFace 🤗: https://huggingface.co/datasets/BAAI/DataOptim

 ## News
+- [2024.03.14] Data of TextOCR-GPT4V is now available!
 - [2023.12.15] Data of ShareGPT4V is now available!
 - [2023.11.06] Data of LLaVA-v1.5 is now available!
 - [2023.10.26] VGQA, DocVQA and DVQA are now available!
 - [2023.10.17] ScienceQA is now available!

 ## Introduction
-Currently, the visual instruction tuning data contain 19 public datasets.
+Currently, the visual instruction tuning data contain 20 public datasets.
 More datasets are coming in the future! 🔥🔥🔥

 |Category|Dataset|Images|Samples|Split|